 This course is an introduction to the principles that govern legally enforceable agreements and promises, including offer, acceptance, consideration and its substitutes, and to other problems that arise in the formation process.
 Contracts may also examine performance and breach of contract, defenses, remedies for breach, third-party rights and excuse.
-(This is a required first year course).
+This course is a required for graduation.